jonathankoop/BayesianRegularization-REMs/README.md

 7. Run the script in `Script/02_analyses/05_application.qmd` to estimate the models on the Spotify collaboration data, illustrate variable selection and evaluate the predictive performance.
 The resulting estimates are saved in `Output/01_result_files/05_application` and the plot in `Output/02_plots/04_application`.
   **Note:** The estimation of the models using MLE and ABR is fast, however, the estimation of the EBR models using `brms` will take considerable time to run (approximately 5 hours).

+## Ethics and Privacy

+Ethics approval was granted by [Ethics Review Board of the Faculty of Social & Behavioural Sciences at Utrecht University](https://ferb.sites.uu.nl).
+The ethical approval case numbers are 24-2053, 24-2054, and 24-2057.

+By using the Spotify collaboration data, we acknowledge that the data is publicly available and does not contain any personally identifiable information.
+The data was collected from the Spotify API and is used in accordance with Spotify's terms of service.

+## License

+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE.md) file for details.

+## Permissions and Access

+This archive will indefinitely be publicly available on [GitHub](https://github.com/jonathankoop/BayesianRegularization-REMs).
+Full responsibility for the content of this archive lies with [Jonathan Koop](https://jonathankoop.eu/).
+In the case of questions, do not hesitate to contact me by emailing [j.koop@uu.nl](mailto:j.koop@uu.nl) or [jonathankoop@proton.me](mailto:jonathankoop@proton.me).